jicking/JixWebApi/README.md

 ```

 ## Running app in local dev machine
-Open project in vs2022 then run app.
+Open './content/JixWebApp.sln' to open project in vs2022, then run startup app.

 ## Configurations
 By default all azure related configs are left blank, on local please ovewrite them using local secrets.